-The Livestock Forage Program (LFP) provides compensation to eligible livestock producers who have suffered grazing losses because of qualifying drought or fire.
-Drought, losses eligible for compensation must have occurred because of a qualifying drought during the normal grazing period for a county on land that is native or improved pastureland with permanent vegetative cover, or land planted with a crop specifically for grazing livestock.
+The Livestock Forage Disaster Program (LFP) provides compensation to eligible livestock producers who have suffered grazing losses because of qualifying drought or fire on federally managed land.
+Drought losses eligible for compensation must have occurred due to a qualifying drought during the normal grazing period for the applicable county on land that is non-irrigated native or improved pastureland with permanent vegetative cover, small grain crops or forage sorghum planted specifically for grazing.